kkoppenhaver/music-yt/README.md

 "F does not lay as low on a five string guitar as Db does."
 This is the kind of arranging insight that you don't get when you just hear the final version on Spotify.
 And that's just the starting point of what you'll get from Adam.
 He not only explains the "what" but also the "why".
 And if you're into music even a little, you'll get a ton out of this video and learn more about how musicians support and design around each other than you much normally would.

+Also, the offbeat triplets on the drums that eventually lead to the sax solo are unreal and an entire vibe.
+Saturday Night Live meets pop music in a way that would not have happened if not for YouTube.

 ---

 [Neil Patrick Harris](https://www.youtube.com/watch?v=_deqj-O0RUc)